iayushanand/Yumekabe/commit.md

  1. Rename your wallpaper(s): Add one of the valid postfixes below to the filename.
 For example, beach.png becomes beach_col.png.

- 2. Place your renamed wallpaper(s) in the dump folder.
+ 2. Place your renamed wallpaper(s) in a folder named `dump` in root directory.

  3. Create a pull request (PR).
 The GitHub workflow will automatically handle distributing the files.